 CVS or amniocentesis is usually recommended as an option for women who have a previous child with a genetic disorder, a family history of a genetic disorder, or certain findings on an ultrasound or blood test.
 Like other medical tests, women should check with their health insurance provider to see if the tests are covered and if preauthorization is required.
 Please note: no diagnostic test is correct 100% of the time.

 Are there tests that can be performed before pregnancy?

 Yes.
 There is a test called pre-implantation genetic diagnosis (PGD).
-During PGD, embryos can be formed outside of the body using in vitro fertilization (IVF).
-The embryos can then be tested by a special method to find out whether they have a gene mutation for a facial difference.
-Only the embryos without the mutation would be transferred back to the mother.
-Please note: though this test significantly reduces the chance that the fetus will have a facial difference, it is possible for an error to occur.
+During PGD, embryos that have been formed outside of the body using in vitro fertilization (IVF).
+The embryos can be tested by a special method (PGD) – to find out whether they have a gene mutation that might lead to a facial difference.
+Only the embryos without the mutation would be transferred to the mother.
+Please note: though this test significantly reduces the chance that the fetus will have a facial difference, it is still possible for an error to occur.

 How can I obtain more information about these tests?

 A genetic counselor or medical geneticist can provide you with more details about these tests, including how they may help you, how they are performed, and their safety and accuracy.

 Is the doctor or genetic specialist going to advise me/us whether or not to have another baby?

 It is not the role of a genetic specialist to tell you whether to have another pregnancy.
 A responsible geneticist and genetic counselor will be respectful of your views and feelings, your philosophy of life, as well as your religious and moral values.
 Genetic specialists see their role as helping you to understand your situation and choices, and supporting whatever decisions you make about childbearing.